This baked salmon recipe creates a quick and easy weeknight meal. Flaky oven baked fish with a coating of zippy horseradish and honey mustard glaze.

 You can make honey mustard salmon using either fresh salmon filets, or filets that are thawed from frozen.

-- Whisk the honey mustard glaze ingredients together in a small bowl.
+Whisk the glaze ingredients together in a small bowl.
 I use horseradish to give the glaze a little zip.
 If you aren’t a fan of horseradish, feel free to omit it.

-- Rinse the salmon filets under running water, then use paper toweling to pat them dry.
-Rub a little olive oil on both sides of each filet and season them with salt and pepper.
+2. Rinse the fish filets under running water, then use paper toweling to pat them dry.
+Rub a little olive oil on both sides of each filet, then season them with salt and pepper.

-- Brush the flesh side of each filet with honey mustard glaze, and then it’s ready to serve!
+Then, brush the flesh side of each filet with honey mustard glaze, and it’ll be ready to serve!

 Looking for other baked salmon recipes?
 Make this Walnut Crusted Pesto Salmon!

 It’s an easy recipe, but you can watch this video to see exactly how to make baked salmon!

 - 1.5 lbs fresh salmon filets skin on 1" thick (See Note 1)

 - 1/2 tsp ground black pepper

 - 1 tbsp honey